paquettm/eComH24S1/Codeception_LinuxDocker_Windows.md

 ### Shortcut to Codeception

-Next, we create a script file named `codecept` in the `/opt/lampp/htdocs/` directory, maybe with the command `nano /opt/lampp/htdocs/codecept`, as a shortcut to the codecept script, containing:
+Next, we create yet another script file, named `codecept`, in the `/opt/lampp/htdocs/` directory, maybe with the command `nano /opt/lampp/htdocs/codecept`, as a shortcut to the `codecept` script.
+The file contains:
 ```
 #!/bin/bash

 ./php vendor/bin/codecept "$@"
 ```
-and make it executable with
+Make the file executable with
 ```
 chmod +x codecept
 ```

-### Preparing the Codeception folders
+### Prepare the Codeception folders

 We create the basic codeception testing suite using the codeception `bootstrap` command as follows:
 ```